OpenVoiceOS/ovos-color-parser/README.md

       green.
     - Hues like "yellow" indicate both red and green channels are high with blue low, while "purple" combines red and blue with little green.
-- **Strategy**: Identify the dominant hue, then adjust the RGB channels accordingly to reflect it.

 </details>